sibocw/sibocw.github.io/index.md

 Before my PhD, I worked at [Habiterre](https://www.habiterre.com/), a company devoted to ecosystems modeling and sustainability benchmarking.
 I led an [NSF-funded project](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2026071) that systematically evaluates farmland resilience using satellite images and machine learning.
 I received my bachelor's and master's degrees from the University of Illinois at Urbana-Champaign.

-# I enjoy hiking, skiing, and playing with my dog.
-I am a vexillology enthusiast, a train nerd, and a general curator of random information.

 **[CV](/cv.html)** \| **[GitHub](https://github.com/sibocw)** \| **[EPFL directory](https://people.epfl.ch/sibo.wang?lang=en)**